imgopi41/Python_Mini_Projects/README.md

 3.Story_Generator_project:
 In this Project i have imported random library and initialized few variables and generated few stories to each variables and calling those variables using random.choice("variable").
 Generates the story randomly.

+4.Email_Slicer:
+In this code we ask user to enter his/her mail and slice the mail what ever username present before '@' is now stored in variable called 'Username' and domain after '@' is stored in variable called 'Domain' .